 So the better question is not how near you are to the fountain.
 It is whether the bridge, river, and walkway are all readable together in one scene.

-The Moonlight Rainbow Fountain feels like the center of Banpo, but it usually works better as one stage inside a longer night route.
+The Moonlight Rainbow Fountain feels like the center of Banpo, but it fits more cleanly as one stage inside a longer night route.
 If visitors go only for the fountain, the outing can feel shorter and more one-dimensional than expected.

 It is often better to arrive while the riverside lighting is still settling into the evening, walk through the Some Sevit side first, and let the fountain become the visual peak rather than the entire plan.
 That sequence gives Banpo more depth and helps the night feel like a route instead of an isolated spectacle.